PX4/PX4-user_guide/en/sim_gazebo_classic/multi_vehicle_simulation_gazebo.md

   If you are using the same vehicle model, you don't need a separate **`xacro`** file for each vehicle.
 The same **`xacro`** file is adequate.
   :::

 * **PX4 node**: This is the SITL PX4 app.
-It communicates with the simulator, Gazebo, through the same UDP port defined in the Gazebo vehicle model, i.e. `mavlink_udp_port`.
+  It communicates with the simulator, Gazebo Classic, through the same UDP port defined in the Gazebo Classic vehicle model, i.e. `mavlink_udp_port`.
   To set the UDP port on the PX4 SITL app side, you need to set the `SITL_UDP_PRT` parameter in the startup file to match the `mavlink_udp_port` discussed previously, see [here](https://github.com/PX4/PX4-Autopilot/blob/4d0964385b84dc91189f377aafb039d10850e5d6/posix-configs/SITL/init/ekf2/iris_2#L46).
   The path of the startup file in the launch file is generated based on the `vehicle` and `ID` arguments, see [here](https://github.com/PX4/PX4-Autopilot/blob/4d0964385b84dc91189f377aafb039d10850e5d6/launch/multi_uav_mavros_sitl.launch#L36).
   The `MAV_SYS_ID` for each vehicle in the startup file, see [here](https://github.com/PX4/PX4-Autopilot/blob/4d0964385b84dc91189f377aafb039d10850e5d6/posix-configs/SITL/init/ekf2/iris_2#L4), should match the `ID` for that vehicle in the launch file [here](https://github.com/PX4/PX4-Autopilot/blob/4d0964385b84dc91189f377aafb039d10850e5d6/launch/multi_uav_mavros_sitl.launch#L25).